HEPTACOM/heptaconnect-docs/docs/reference/adr/2022-03-02-final-classes.md

 ## Consequences

-We need to add evaluate every class to be final.
+We need to evaluate every class to be final.
 To support this we provide an internal phpstan test case and pay attention to its hints.

 ### Pros

-* We can be sure our implementations are not reused, when we don't expect
+* We can be sure our implementations are not reused, when we don't expect it
 * We have more contracts and interfaces to keep flexibility and extensibility